A novel by Joyce Maynard

 Labor Day as a movie starred Kate Winslet as Adele and Josh Brolin as Frank.

-Once I started reading the book, I remembered the movie, and cannot imagine any other actress portraying Adele; Ms. Winslet aptly illustrated Adele’s quiet strength as well as her fragility .
+Once I started reading the book, I remembered the movie, and cannot imagine any other actress portraying Adele; Ms. Winslet aptly portrayed Adele’s quiet strength as well as her fragility .
 Young Henry is solidly played by Gattlin Griffith while Tobey Maguire as the adult Henry narrates the story and then appears in the movie’s final scenes.
+Josh Brolin brought the mysterious stranger to life.
+(By the way, his father is also an actor, James Brolin, and the singer Barbra Streisand is his step-mother.)

 As I mentioned above, the movie sticks faithfully to the novel.
 The backstories are not developed as much as in the book which is typical with the time limitation of a movie adaptation.